-The Company believes that its existing resources will be sufficient to fund its planned operations and expenditures for at least the next twelve months from the issuance of this report.
-However, the Company will need to raise additional capital to fund its long term operations and research and development plans until it generates revenue which reaches a level sufficient to provide self-sustaining cash flows.
+The Company believes that its existing resources and the proceeds of the registered direct offering of May 22, 2020 will be sufficient to fund its planned operations and expenditures for at least the next twelve months from the issuance of these financial statements.
+However, the Company will need to raise additional capital to fund its long-term operations and research and development plans including human clinical trials for its various drug candidates until it generates revenue which reaches a level sufficient to provide self-sustaining cash flows.
 There is no assurance that the Company will be successful in obtaining sufficient financing on terms acceptable to the Company.
 The Company believes that the management plan, the Company's existing resources and access to the capital markets will permit the Company to fund planned operations and expenditures.
 However, the Company cannot provide assurance that its plans will not change or that changed circumstances will not result in the depletion of its capital resources more rapidly than it currently anticipates.